Visualizing Large Scale Recordings#

 ----------

-spike_times : list
+spike_times : numpy.ndarray

-spike times, in seconds
+Spike times in seconds

-start_time : int
+start_time : int, optional

-end_time : int
+end_time : int, optional

 num_bins = int(np.ceil(spike_times[-1]))